Community Behavioral Standards

 4. Interim Suspension

-A resident’s housing contract can be suspended until a decision is made by a judicial authority such as the Coordinator of Student Conduct, the Associate Director of Residential Life, or the Office for Student Conduct and Academic Integrity.
+Notification to the student that their contract has been suspended until a decision can be made by a judicial authority such as the Coordinator of Student Conduct, the Assistant Director of Residential Life, or the Office for Student Conduct and Academic Integrity.

 Questions About Disciplinary Procedures?

-Residents who have questions about this material should contact a Housing & Residential Life staff member for clarification and/or further information.
+Residents who have questions about this material can contact a Residential Life staff member for clarification and/or further information.

-For a more complete view of the operations of student discipline, this information should be read in conjunction with the Student Conduct Code.
-Copies are available from the Office for Student Conduct and Academic Integrity and can be viewed at anytime by visiting the Office for Student Conduct and Academic Integrity website.
+For a more complete view of the operation of student discipline, this information should be read in conjunction with the Student Conduct Code.
+Copies are available from the Office for Student Conduct and Academic Integrity, and are published in The Minnesota Daily.